openapi-ts/openapi-typescript/docs/src/content/docs/cli.md

 description: openapi-typescript CLI usage
 ---

 The CLI is the most common way to use openapi-typescript.
 The CLI can parse JSON and YAML (via <a href="https://www.npmjs.com/package/js-yaml" target="_blank" rel="noopener noreferrer">js-yaml</a>).
-It can also handle both local and remote schemas.
+It can parse local and remote schemas (and even supports basic auth).

 ## Reading schemas